thomasgalliker/ObservableView/Readme.md

 </ListView>
 ```

-As you can observe in the example above, the XAML view binds to MallList.View.
-This is important in order to reflect operation (search, filter,...) performed on the source collection.
+As you can observe in the example above, the XAML view binds to `MallList.View`.
+This is important in order to reflect operation (search, filter, group...) performed on the source collection.

 #### Add, remove, update source collection
 If you need to add or remove items of the source collection, you can simply do so by manipulating the MallList.Source property.
 By doing so, it automatically refreshes all dependent properties (e.g. View).